 A new web service has been launched to facilitate knowledge sharing, collaboration, and networking among members of the Massachusetts Municipal Energy Group.
-Designed for individuals involved in municipal energy and sustainability activities in Massachusetts, the online community is funded by a grant from the Department of Energy Resources’ (DOER) Green Communities Division, owned by cities, towns and regional entities, and administered by the Massachusetts Municipal Association (MMA).
+Designed for individuals involved in municipal and school district energy and sustainability activities in Massachusetts, the online community is funded by a grant from the Department of Energy Resources’ (DOER) Green Communities Division, owned by cities, towns and regional entities, and administered by the Massachusetts Municipal Association (MMA).

 MMEG was tested by dozens of users over several months.
 The site has already attracted nearly 200 registered users including local officials from cities and towns of all sizes and representatives of DOER and other governmental agencies.
 Enrollment is now open anyone involved in municipal clean energy initiatives.

 For cities and towns with little experience in clean energy, MMEG provides a place to ask questions of peers in municipalities with expertise about how best to approach energy projects.
 Through MMEG, municipalities can stay up-to-date on clean energy grants, policy changes, energy-related financial issues, outreach and other topics.
 Compared to email, it is a more efficient and manageable way to share knowledge.